maoberlehner/node-sass-magic-importer/packages/node-sass-package-importer/README.md

 - `cwd`: Defines the path in which your `node_modules` directory is found.
 - `extensions`: Set which file extensions should get resolved.
 - `packageKeys`: You can define the `package.json` keys to search for and in which order.
-- `prefix`: You can set the special character for indicating a module resolution.
+- `packagePrefix`: You can set the special character for indicating a module resolution.

 ```node
 var sass = require('node-sass');